BasementKrew/revelation.io/_posts/2017-10-02-codable-json-swift.md

 }
 ```

 That takes care of that.
 Now we can keep our code looking consistent and pretty.
-The main cavet here is we have to include all of our properties names in the `CodingKeys` enum even if we only need to change one property mapping.
+The main caveat here is we have to include _all_ of our properties names in the `CodingKeys` enum even if we only need to change one property mapping.

 ### Arrays

-Now parsing Array's is very straight forward.
-Take the JSON from this API: https://jsonplaceholder.typicode.com/photos.
-If you are to lazy to click or tap that link here is an example:
+The good news is parsing Array's is very straight forward.
+Take the JSON from this API: [https://jsonplaceholder.typicode.com/photos](https://jsonplaceholder.typicode.com/photos).
+If you are too lazy to click or tap that link here is an example:

 ```javascript
 [